Event sourcing

 ConcurrentModificationException on persist | Duplicate sequence number — optimistic lock violation | A single actor is the only writer; this indicates an implementation bug; inspect the store |

-| Command silently discarded | Effect::unhandled() returned; no match in command handler | Add the missing match branch or return Effect::none() for intentional no-ops |
+| Command routed to dead letters | Effect::unhandled() returned; no match in command handler | Observe the actor system's dead letters; add the missing match branch, or return Effect::none() for intentional no-ops |

 | Stash never drained | $ctx->unstashAll() not called after recovery | Call $ctx->unstashAll() in the command handler branch that completes the stash condition |